42nerds/hitchhiker/docs/release/configuration.md

 ## Environment variables

-- `GITHUB_TOKEN` GitHub API token, used to create releases on GitHub
+- `GITHUB_TOKEN` GitHub API token, used to create releases on GitHub.
+Can also be specified with argument.

 ## TOML config options